SyncfusionExamples/Lazy-Loading-in-Blazor-Gantt-Chart/README.md

 1,00,000	|0.82 seconds |18 minutes 45 seconds

 `Note:` Above metrics may vary depend on machine performance and RAM free space.

+### Reference
+For more details, refer to the Load on demand in Blazor Gantt Chart in live demo and documentation.